rahra/libhpxml/README.md

 Libhpxml is a high performance XML stream parser library written in C with a simple API.

+Document version: 2025/03/15

 ## Description

 Libhpxml is a high performance XML stream parser library written in C with a simple API.
 It is intended to parse XML files very speed efficient.
-This may be required when processing huge XML files like the OSM planet file which currently has 260GB+.
+This may be required when processing huge XML files like the OSM data files which may have several 100 GBytes or even TBytes.
 The development goals are **speed efficiency** and **simple memory handling** to reduce the risk of memory leaks.
 These objectives are achieved through